emadadel4/ITT/README.md

 </ol>

 > [!CAUTION]
-Only run the script using official commands from this GitHub repository, and avoid download it from other sites.
+Run the script using official commands from this repository.
+It's not a portable script, so avoid downloading it from other sites.

 <pre><code>irm bit.ly/ittea | iex</code></pre>